ibm-cloud-docs/vpc/vpn-create.md

 # Creating a VPN gateway
 {: #vpn-create-gateway}

-You can create an {{site.data.keyword.cloud}} Virtual Private Network (VPN) for VPC gateway to securely connect your VPC to another private network, such as an on-premises network or another VPC.
+You can create an {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_full}} gateway to securely connect your VPC to another private network, such as an on-premises network or another VPC.
 {: shortdesc}

 ## Planning considerations